Hjorthmedh/RGCmorphology/ms/intro.md

 Problems with unicode in methods: trying this without success: https://groups.google.com/forum/?fromgroups#!topic/pandoc-discuss/urzu6dQU_R4

+A study by [@Coombs2006-pb] did unsupervised clustering identifying 10 clusters of RGCs.
+They found that melanposin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
+This is in line with our findings that some cell types span multiple clusters, the silhouette value for the genetically labeled classes is 0.2 (using the five-feature set), which indicates that there is considerable overlap.

+\clearpage

 # Abstract

 There are estimated to be around 20 different types of retinal